 How to treat trauma

 Treatment for trauma typically involves a combination of therapy, medication, and self-care strategies to help individuals cope with their symptoms and improve their overall functioning.
-Ketamine assisted psychotherapy (KAP) has been shown to be extremely effective at treating symptoms related to trauma including depression, anxiety, and intrusive thinking.
 Available treatment services include: